 The point is, when you travel, you must be responsible for yourself.
 This especially applies when you are lulled into thinking someone else is taking care of you, as you may assume is the case when your company is sending you on a business trip.

-Note to husbands: no one should pack your bag other than yourself.
+Note to couples: no one should pack your bag other than yourself.
 Note to folks on a tour: don’t rely on the company exclusively.
-Know your destination or hotel details when you step off the plane, in case no one is there with a sign bearing your name.
+Know your destination or hotel details when you step off the plane, for example, in case no one is there with a sign bearing your name.
+Have a plan B.

 Business travelers, keep this in mind when you are traveling on someone else’s nickel.
 Business trips are never entirely business trips.
 No matter who booked the ticket, you are traveling with your own suitcase filled with your own clothes which you paid for, with your personal electronics tethering you to your loved ones, and with your mobile calendar sorting out your personal versus business hours.